 A 2020-2025 Strategic Research Agenda (SRA) on agricultural SOC sequestration will be co-designed with stakeholders, grounded on scientific evidence and stakeholders' knowledge demands.
 The OCP and a range of state-of-the-art information and communication tools will support the communication and outreach strategy.

 Ecologic Institute in CIRCASA

-In CIRCASA project, Ecologic Institute leads WP2, focusing on addressing stakeholders’ views – knowledge and research needs.
-WP2 facilitates a structured dialogue with stakeholders, gathering their perspectives on SOC sequestration, identifying and assessing challenges and solutions for the implementation of SOC sequestration options, and synthesizing knowledge gaps and research needs emerging from stakeholders' perspectives and their assessment of options.
-Ecologic Institute also contributes to structuring existing knowledge on socio-economic and policy dimensions (WP1), facilitating the establishment of an international research consortium (WP3), and organising the final policy event (WP4).
+In CIRCASA project, Ecologic Institute led WP2, focusing on addressing stakeholders’ views – knowledge and research needs.
+WP2 facilitated a structured dialogue with stakeholders, gathering their perspectives on SOC sequestration, identified and assessed challenges and solutions for the implementation of SOC sequestration options, and synthesized knowledge gaps and research needs emerging from stakeholders' perspectives and their assessment of options.
+Ecologic Institute also contributed to structuring existing knowledge on socio-economic and policy dimensions (WP1), facilitated the establishment of an international research consortium (WP3), and organised the final policy event (WP4).